MrZloHex/emuBOOB/README.md

 ## Deployment

 **NOTE**</br>
-YOU SHOULD HAVE RUST TO INSTALL THIS EMULATOR
+YOU SHOULD HAVE RUST AND CARGO TO INSTALL THIS EMULATOR

 ### Rust Installation